Quality control of finished products. Product quality control, which cannot be neglected

 X-ray spectral analysis.
 Compared to optical spectra, X-ray characteristic spectra contain fewer lines, which simplifies their interpretation.
 This advantage is driving the increasing use of X-ray analysis in factory laboratories.

-The characteristic X-ray spectrum of the sample can be obtained either by placing it on the anode of the X-ray tube and irradiating it with an electron beam with an energy of 3-50 keV (emission method), or by placing the sample outside the tube and irradiating it with sufficiently hard X-rays emanating from the tube (fluorescence method).
+The characteristic X-ray spectrum of a sample can be obtained either by placing it on the anode of an X-ray tube and irradiating it with an electron beam with an energy of 3-50 KeV (emission method), or by placing the sample outside the tube and irradiating it with sufficiently hard X-rays emanating from the tube (fluorescence method).

 has a higher sensitivity (up to 0.0005%);

-more efficient and technologically advanced (there is no need to make the tube collapsible and pump it out to maintain a vacuum);
+more efficient and technologically advanced (there is no need to make the tube dismountable and pump it out to maintain the vacuum);

 the sample is not heated.

-Fluorescent X-ray spectrometers (Spark-1-2M, Lab-X3000, ED 2000, MDX 1000) used in industry to control the chemical composition of steels and alloys are equipped with a computer, which makes it possible to automate the processing of spectra and increase efficiency (Fig. 3.4).
+Fluorescent X-ray spectrometers used in industry to control the chemical composition of steels and alloys (Spark-1-2M, Lab-X3000, ED 2000, MDX 1000) are equipped with a computer, which allows you to automate the process of processing spectra and increase efficiency (Fig. 3.4).

-The results of the control of the chemical composition of the metal are drawn up in the accompanying documentation and registered in the passport of the incoming control.
+The results of control of the chemical composition of the metal are documented in the accompanying documentation and registered in the incoming control passport.

 Rice.
 3.3.
-Optical scheme of the steeloscope: 1 - light source (electric arc between the electrodes, which are the samples under study); 2 - capacitor; 3 - slit; 4 - rotary prism; 5 - lens; 6 and 7 - prisms that decompose light into a spectrum; 8 - eyepiece
+Optical design steeloscope: 1 - light source (electric arc between the electrodes, which serve as the samples under study); 2 - capacitor; 3 - slot; 4 - rotary prism; 5 - lens; 6 and 7 - prisms that decompose light into a spectrum; 8 - eyepiece

 Rice.
 3.4.
 Functional diagram of a fluorescent X-ray spectrometer: RT - X-ray tube; A - analyzer; D - detector

 Control of mechanical properties.
-This type of control is carried out in the CPL in accordance with the requirements of the STP and TI.
-The content and scope of control of the mechanical properties of the metal products supplied to the enterprise is determined by the metal grade, delivery status and purpose in accordance with NTD.
+This type of control is carried out at the Central Plant in accordance with the requirements of STP and TI.
+The content and scope of control of the mechanical properties of metal products supplied to the enterprise are determined by the grade of metal, delivery condition and purpose in accordance with the normative and technical documentation.

-As a rule, mechanical properties are controlled by tests: uniaxial tension, hardness, impact strength (see Ch.
-2).
-The shape and dimensions of test specimens must comply with the requirements of GOST 1497-84 and GOST 9454-78.
+As a rule, mechanical properties are controlled by testing: uniaxial tension, hardness, and impact strength (see Chapter 2).
+The shape and dimensions of test samples must comply with the requirements of GOST 1497-84 and GOST 9454-78.

-For tensile tests of metal of round, square and hexagonal cross-section, 2 samples are taken from each batch, 60 mm long from either end of the rolled stock.
+For tensile testing of round, square and hexagonal metal, 2 samples, 60 mm long from either end of the rolled product, are taken from each batch.

-For tensile tests of wire supplied in coils for the manufacture of springs, a sample with a length of 600 mm is taken from one coil of each batch, and for wire with a diameter 0.9 mm one sample 1500 mm long at a distance of at least 1 m from the end of the bay.
+For tensile testing of wire supplied in coils for the manufacture of springs, a sample 600 mm long is taken from one coil of each batch, and for wire with a diameter 0.9 mm one sample 1500 mm long at a distance of at least 1 m from the end of the coil.

-For tensile tests of rolled sheets, two samples of 250 mm long and 50 mm wide are taken from one sheet along the rolling direction, and from sheets of aluminum and magnesium alloys - across rolling.
-For tapes and strips from one roll of each batch, a sample of 400 mm in length is taken at a distance of at least 1 m from the end of the roll.
+For tensile testing of rolled sheets, two samples 250 mm long and 50 mm wide are taken from one sheet along the rolling direction, and from sheets of aluminum and magnesium alloys - across the rolling direction.
+For tapes and strips, a sample 400 mm long is taken from one roll of each batch at a distance of at least 1 m from the end of the roll.

-If results are obtained that do not correspond to the certificate, the test is repeated on twice the number of samples.
-If, during repeated tests, negative results are obtained on at least one sample, then the entire batch of metal is rejected.
-The results of the mechanical properties of the metal are reflected in the passport of the incoming inspection with the attachment of test tables.
+If results are obtained that do not comply with the certificate, the test is repeated on twice the number of samples.
+If repeated tests yield negative results on at least one sample, then the entire batch of metal is rejected.
+The results of the mechanical properties of the metal are reflected in the incoming inspection passport with test tables attached.

 Conclusion

-In the conditions of the global market, into which the Russian economy is being integrated, enterprises need management that provides advantages over competitors in terms of quality criteria.
-Gradually comes the understanding that the presence of a technical control department is no longer enough to produce products of the required quality.
+In the global market into which the Russian economy is integrating, enterprises need management that provides advantages over competitors in terms of quality criteria.
+Gradually, the understanding comes that to produce products of the required quality, it is no longer enough to have a technical control department.

-An increasing number of enterprises, in order to increase their competitiveness, are aware of the need to create a quality management system and carry out its certification for compliance with the requirements of international standards.
+All larger number In order to increase their competitiveness, enterprises are aware of the need to create a quality management system and certify it for compliance with the requirements of international standards.

-Having studied the topic "Quality management", we found out that the direct management of the quality management system is carried out by the authorized representative, that his duties include:
+Having studied the topic “Quality Management”, we found out that the direct management of the quality management system is carried out by an authorized person, and that his responsibilities include:

-ensuring the development, implementation and maintenance of the quality management system;
+ensuring the development, implementation and maintenance of a quality management system;

-control over the conduct of internal audits of the quality management system, analysis of its effectiveness;
+control over internal audits of the quality management system, analysis of its effectiveness;

-presentation of reports to the director on the functioning of the quality management system, analysis of its effectiveness.
+submitting reports to the director on the functioning of the quality management system, analyzing its effectiveness.

 coordination of work and direct participation in the development, implementation and operation of the quality management system;